 Prereq: "C" or higher in ICS 101.
-Comments: Credit by exam is not an available option.
-May be repeated once for credit.
+Comments: May be repeated once for credit.

 Description: Primarily for students with strong interest in computers and computer programming.
 Involves materials and techniques beyond that used in the regular computer science courses.
 Individual work on problem solving by computer.